-in relation to any animal, means a person who has an animal in their possession or custody, or under that person's care, control or supervision, and includes the parent or guardian of a person under the age of 16 years who:
+in relation to any animal, means a person who has an animal in their possession or custody, or under that person's care, control or supervision, and includes the parent or guardian of a person under the age of 16 years

-- (a) owns the animal; and - (b) is a member of the parent's or guardian's household living with and dependent on the parent or guardian;
+- (a) owns the animal; and - (b) is a member of the parent's or guardian's household living with and dependent on the parent or guardian; - (c) but does not include any person who has seized or taken custody of an animal in accordance with the Animal Welfare Act 1999 or the National Parks Act 1980 or the Conservation Act 1987.

-- (c) but does not include any person who has seized or taken custody of an animal in accordance with the Animal Welfare Act 1999 or the National Parks Act 1980 or the Conservation Act 1987. - (2) Where there are reasonable grounds to do so an approval granted under this Part of the Bylaw may be cancelled by an Authorised Officer at any time.
+(2) Where there are reasonable grounds to do so an approval granted under this Part of the Bylaw may be cancelled by an Authorised Officer at any time.

-802602 Obligations of Animal Owners in General
+802 Obligations of Animal Owners in General

-- (1) The owner or person in charge of any animal shall: - (a) ensure that animal does not cause a nuisance to any other person; - (b) ensure that animal does not cause a risk to public health and safety; - (c) ensure that animal does not damage any property belonging to any other person. - (2) Any owner who, in the opinion of an Authorised Officer, fails to comply with these obligations, must act on any request of the Authorised Officer to comply with these obligations, including, if directed, to remove the animal(s) or hive(s) from the property within a specified period. - (3) An Authorised Officer may give written approval for any matter in this Part where an approval is required, subject to any conditions and payment of any prescribed fee.
+- (1) The owner or person in charge of any animal shall: - (a) ensure that animal does not cause a nuisance to any other person; - (b) ensure that animal does not cause a risk to public health and safety; - (c) ensure that animal does not damage any property belonging to any other person. - (2) Any owner who, in the opinion of an Authorised Officer, fails to comply with these obligations, must act on any request of the Authorised Officer to comply with these obligations, including, if directed, to remove the animal(s) from the property within a specified period.